-10.4.1 Baseline Demographic and Clinical Characteristics
+10.4.1 Baseline Demographics and Clinical Characteristics

-Baseline demographic and clinical (disease) characterized will be summarized descriptively for the All-Treated patient populations.
+Baseline demographic and clinical (disease) characterized will be summarized descriptively for the Safety and the All-Treated patient populations if they are not identical.
 Age will be derived as a function of the date of informed consent.